 Failure to comply with these regulations may result in expulsion from a library program or facility, suspension of library privileges and/or arrest and prosecution to the full extent of the law.
 The library will seek financial restitution for any damages and other expenses as a result of failure to comply with these codes of conduct.

-Library users receiving a written notice of expulsion or suspension of library privileges due to violation of the Code of Conduct may within ten (10) working days appeal the ruling by written correspondence to the Assistant County Librarian.
+Appeals Process: Library users receiving a written notice of expulsion or suspension of library privileges due to violation of the Code of Conduct may within ten (10) working days appeal the ruling by written correspondence to the Assistant County Librarian.
 The Assistant County Librarian will respond to the appeal within ten (10) working days.
 If the appeal to the Assistant County Librarian is not satisfactory, the library user may, by written communication, make a final appeal to the County Librarian.
 The County Librarian shall respond to the user within fourteen (14) working days.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.